lucisgit/moodle-assignsubmission_mahara/README.md

 This particular git branch (moodle26-merged) is meant to merge the two forks of the Mahara assignment submission plugin for Moodle 2.3+:
  - The version developed by the University of Portland: https://github.com/fellowapeman/moodle-assign_mahara
- - The version developed by Lancaster University: https://github.com/catalyst/assignsubmission_mahara
+ - The version developed by Lancaster University: https://github.com/lucisgit/assignsubmission_mahara

 Installation
 ------------
 1. Make sure that your Moodle and Mahara versions are up to date.
-2. Apply the patch "mahara-patch.txt" to your Mahara site.
+2. If you are using Mahara 1.9 or earlier, apply the patch "mahara-patch.txt" to your Mahara site.
 3. If you are using Moodle 2.6 or earlier, apply the patch "moodle-patch.txt" to your Moodle site.
 4. Copy the contents of this project to mod/assign/submission/mahara in your Moodle site.
 5. Proceed with plugin installation in Moodle.
 6. On the Moodle page "Site Admin" -> "Networking" -> "Peers", choose the Mahara site.